 Plan for student/staff needs during the time that may elapse before assistance arrives (e.g. four to eight hours).

-Schools which lie in mapped lahar or tsunami zones must plan for and implement one walking evacuation drill per year This sentence can be deleted if no such zones exist in your district.
+Schools which lie in mapped lahar or tsunami zones must plan for and implement one walking evacuation drill per year.

 The four basic functional responses are adaptable and can be applied to a variety of situations.
 Some threats or hazards may require the use of more than one basic functional response.